 - Changes in the ambient temperature or the actual height above sea level while traveling can cause rising or falling holding tank pressure.
 Before using, equalize the holding tank pressure by opening the flush grip (slide valve) completely by pulling out.
-Be sure the seat cover is down before opening the slide valve. - Never fill the portable toilet with chemicals when the slide valve is closed. - Do not let the flush water tank build up pressure ie; covering up the pressure relief valve. - Do not pressurize the flush water tank if it is not connected to the holding tank. - Never empty the holding tank by dumping it into the environment; use an approved disposal station or a real toilet. - Do not use caustic chemicals to clean the unit or wire brushes.
-Periodically, clean with a soft wet cloth and mild detergent. - Use only sanitary chemicals approved by the toilet manufacturer. - Use supervision with children when using toilet.
+Be sure the seat cover is down before opening the slide valve. - Never fill the portable toilet with chemicals when the slide valve is closed. - Do not let the flush water tank build up pressure ie; covering up the pressure relief valve. - Do not pressurize the flush water tank if it is not connected to the holding tank. - Never empty the holding tank by dumping it into the environment; use an approved disposal station - Do not use caustic chemicals to clean the unit or wire brushes.
+Periodically, clean with a soft wet cloth and mild detergent. - Use only sanitary chemicals approved by the toilet manufacturer. - Provide children supervision when operating the toilet.